nextmv-io/tutorials/connect-your-model-python/README.md

-# Bring your own model - Python
+# Connect your model - Python SDK

-Code for the bring your own model (Python) tutorial.
+Code for the connect your model (Python SDK) tutorial.
 There are two examples:

 * [Pyomo](./pyomo/): [Transport problem authored by Pyomo][pyomo-example].
 * [HiGHS](./highs/): [Shortest path network flow authored by HiGHS][highs-example].